 - Firmness of purpose

-Perhaps my favorite definition of self-discipline is this: “Self-discipline is the ability to make yourself do what you should do when you should do it, whether you feel like it or not.”
+My favorite definition of self-discipline, perhaps, is this: “Self-discipline is the ability to make yourself do what you should do when you should do it, whether you feel like it or not.”

-It is easy to do something when you feel like it.
-It’s when you don’t feel like it and you force yourself to do it any way that you move your life and career onto the fast track.
+To be completely truthful, it is easy to do something when you feel like it.
+However, it’s when you don’t feel like doing something and you force yourself to do it anyway is when you move your life and career onto the fast track.